Moizsh10/meow-script/README.md

 Now you can call the script and have silly little cat in your terminal!

 ## Adding More ASCII Art
 The ASCII art used by the script is stored in the `cat_ASCII_art/` folder that should be in the same directory that you placed the `meow` script file.
 If you wanted to add more ASCII art to be randomly displayed when you use the `-l` or `--large` command you can easily do so by adding the ASCII art to the `cat_ASCII_art/` directory.
-The only thing you need to do is ensure that the file you store the art in is a `.txt` file.
+The only things you need to do is ensure that the file you store the art in is a `.txt` file that starts with `large_cat_` (e.g. `large_cat_silly_cat.txt`).
 You don't need to worry about editing the script as it will be able to read how many files are in the folder and randomly select one to display.